iambanu/iambanu/README.md

 ### Hola, I'm Bhanu Prasad Dobbala 👋

+“You can have data without information, but you cannot have information without data.” – Daniel Keys Moran.

+“The world is one big data problem.”

-My Bio:
+My life thumbnail sketch:

-- 🔭 I’m currently working on Alexa Data Service at Amazon.
+- 🔭 I’m currently working on Alexa Data Services at Amazon.
 - 🌱 I’m currently learning to manage my time, and be productive
 - 👯 I’m looking to collaborate on any idea that impresses me
 - 🤔 I’m looking for help with AI, DL, AWS and AZURE